anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 1. "textbook" commits & PRs
 1. write my final docs / pr descriptions / comments with my human hands

-For the rest of this blog-post I'll talk about these things, with some motivating examples of times I've used ai tools and been burned (as well as a few where I learned, and I used ai tools for the better).
+The rest of the blog post is a deeper look at these topics, in a way that I hope is pretty concrete and grounded.

 # but first, let me make this more concrete

-Things I now get to care less about:
+**Things I now get to care less about:**
 - the mechanics of figuring out how things are hooked together
 - the mechanics of translating pseudocode into code
 - figuring out what the actual code looks like

-Things I cared about before and should still care about:
+**Things I cared about before and should still care about:**
 - deciding which libraries are used
 - how the code is organized: files & function signatures
 - leaving comments that explain _why_ something is set up in a way if there's complication behind it
 - leaving docs explaining how things work
 - understanding when I need to learn something more thoroughly to get unblocked

-Things I now get to care about that were expensive before:
+**Things I now get to care about that were expensive before:**
 - more deeply understanding how a system works
 - adding better observability like nicely structured outputs for debugging
 - running more experiments